infinityofspace/jellyfin_alexa_skill/Readme.md

 - metadata:
     - show the metadata of the media (title and artist)
     - show cover art of the media
+- random shuffle:
+    - creates a random playlist from your media
 - other:
     - multi-language support (see [Supported languages](#supported-languages))
     - multi-user support (any user on the Jellyfin server can use the skill)